 When rinsing your hair with oil, manageability and a smoother hair shaft is the result.
 Oil rinsing greatly reduces tangling and knots.

-Any form of natural oil can be used.
+You can use any form of natural oil.
 Apply it throughout your hair and then put on a heating cap for 15 minutes.
 When it’s time to rinse, you’ll notice how much more manageable your hair is).
 Use oil rinsing as a pre-poo or as part of your final rinse on wash day.

-Unlike oil rinsing which is done on wash day, daily oiling is a means of lubricating your strands so that they are not inclined to wrap around themselves, causing tangling.
+Daily oiling is a way to lubricate your strands so that they do not wrap around themselves, causing tangling.
+It’s different from oil rinsing which you would do on wash day.
 Add daily oiling to your hair routine and you’re on to something…

 And, just in case you’re concerned about having oily hair, oiling your hair daily (well nightly) shouldn’t be a problem.
 The key is to use a highly absorbable oil that will penetrate and strengthen your strands while you sleep.
 Then, when you wake up in the morning your hair will have sucked up the oil you applied.

-Applying a small amount of an oil like Argan oil, Almond oil, Babassu oil or Castor Oil will help preserve your strands, protecting them from breakage.
+Applying a small amount of an oil like Argan oil, Almond oil, Babassu oil or Castor Oil is one of the ways to preserve fine hair, protecting them from breakage.
 These oils are strengthening and will penetrate the hair shaft.
 Check out the specific benefits of each:

 Argan Oil– rich with vitamins A, C and E, as well as a number of antioxidants, linoleic acid and omega-6 fatty acids.
 When applied the hair, it improves the health of the hair.
 See this article for more information.